-There are many “blueprints” for saving cats’ lives on NFCD and year round: performing Trap-Neuter-Return; educating your neighbors; advocating for community-wide ordinances.
-These events are the core of what makes NFCD so important, and we’ve got everything you need to help your event take off!
+There are many ways to save cats’ lives – on NFCD and year round such as performing Trap-Neuter-Return, educating your neighbors, and advocating for community-wide ordinances for cats.
+These activities are the core of what makes NFCD so important, and we’ve got everything you need to help your event take off!

 Read our event ideas by category:

-Event hosts who register on our event listing receive an Advocacy Toolkit with Alley Cat Allies resources to help you advocate for change.
+Event hosts who register with our event listing receive Alley Cat Allies resources to help you advocate for change.